-All the Presidents Then
+All The Presidents Then

-I've always had a special place in my heart for Lily Tomlin that I think started with her role in All of Me which was a movie I remember watching a lot as a kid.
-Then again, she stood out to me in the movie because I already knew her from Saturday Night Live.
+I've always had a special place in my heart for Lily Tomlin that I think started with her role in All Of Me which was a movie I remember watching a lot as a kid.
+Then again, she stood out to me in the film because I already knew her from Saturday Night Live.
 By 1984 the SNL Alumni where the Rat Pack to me and I was fully ready to support anyone involved with the show.
 So, I was excited to see that she was hosting when I woke up and looked at the queue.

 So far, this has been the episode that is the most familiar to me.
 My notes are very short because I needed very few reminds since a majority of the sketches were already in my head.
 I just have words like, Bees, Belushi Beethoven!!!, LAND SHARK, this already aired on episode 1, Beethoven again!!!, and Muppets!!!
 The only sketches that escaped my mind were the sketches the sketches that straddled the line between a musical performance and a sketch.

 The show started with Chevy Chase playing for once again.
 I don't know why but this impersonation just rubs me the wrong way.
-Part of my issue is the fact that the jokes are one dimensional calling the president clumsy and dumb, but I think the bigger part is just not knowing enough about Gerald Ford to feel the attacks are justified.
+Part of my issue is the fact that the jokes are one dimensional calling the president clumsy and dumb, but I think the more significant part is just not knowing enough about Gerald Ford to feel the attacks are justified.

 Maybe it's not a matter of justification, I'm sure anyone who was alive and old enough to remember a country run by Ford could chime in and confirm that he was a real clod.
 Hell, I could even go to the internet and do my own, which I actually did for a moment.
-The thing is, I was living in my mom's stomach at the time this episode aired so it was impossible to experience the real deal.
+The thing is, I was living in my mom's stomach at the time this episode aired, so it was impossible to experience the real deal.

 The Ford ribbing kind of reminds me how the country did nothing but openly call the second Bush a dip shit up until 9/11.
 There was even a show called That's My Bush that was nothing but a character assassination by the makers of South Park.
-This led me to wonder if 30 years from now, someone one born at the very end of the Bush era were to go back and watch a show like this would find the Bush bashing entertaining or not even noticeable after being ruled by Trump.
+This led me to wonder if 30 years from now, someone one born at the very end of the Bush era were to go back and watch a show like this would find the Bush-bashing entertaining or not even noticeable after being ruled by Trump.

 Speaking of change, it's time to change the subject and jump into...